What are the sample volume requirements?

 Yes.
 Please indicate that you would like samples returned to you on the sample submission form.
-Please include the carrier you would like us to use and the account number to which this may be billed.
+Please include the courier you would like us to use and the account number to which this may be billed.

-Can Myriad RBM store samples?
+Can RBM store samples?

 No, but we have recommendations that we can provide upon request.
 Please e-mail firstname.lastname@example.org to receive more information about our recommended storage facilities.

-Do we have a recommended protocol for tissue homogenization?
+What is the recommended protocol for tissue homogenization?

-Tissue samples should be collected, weighed, and added to lysis buffer (100 mg of tissue per 900 µL lysis buffer.
+Tissue samples should be collected, weighed, and added to lysis buffer (100 mg of tissue per 900 µL lysis buffer).
 Our recommended lysis buffer is 50mM Tris-HCL with 2mM EDTA, pH 7.4.
 If the samples are not homogenized immediately then the samples should be frozen in liquid nitrogen and stored at -80° C. While EDTA is a good inhibitor of divalent metal requiring proteases, you may want to minimize other protease activity by adding the following inhibitors: aprotinin, antipain, leupeptin, and pepstatin A (all at 1ug/ml) and 2mM PMSF (phenylmethylsulfonyl flouride).